The action principle for equilibrium thermodynamics: Lagrangian 1-form structure and path-independent feature

 or equivalently

-\\ We would also like to leave a final remark that, to obtain the Lagarngian closure relation, one can consider the differential form perspective.
+The path-independent feature of the thermodynamic evolution on this particular surface is captured through the Lagrangian 1-form closure relation. \\ \\ We would also like to leave a final remark that, to obtain the Lagrangian closure relation, one can consider the differential form perspective.
 If one starts from the action remaining the same under the local deformation of the curve $\delta U=0$, we automatically have

-with assist of the Stokes theorem.
+with the assist of the Stokes theorem.
 Therefore, on the left hand side, two copies of the Lagarngian closure relation are presented.
-Moreover, on the right hand side, $(\mathcal{L}_V\;\;\mathcal{L}_S)^T$ can be treated as components of the vector field $dU$ given in figure \ref{F1}(b).
+Moreover, on the right hand side, $(\mathcal{L}_V\;\;\mathcal{L}_S)^T$ can be treated as components of the vector field $dU=\mathcal L_VdV+\mathcal L_SdS$ given in figure \ref{F1}(b).